zemariam14/File-Organizer/README.md

  ## Features
 Automatically organizes files by type (Images, Videos, Documents, etc.).
-Customizable folder structure** – modify it to fit your needs.
+Customizable folder structure, can be modified to fit your needs.
-Runs on macOS Terminal** with Python 3.
+Runs on macOS Terminal with Python 3.
+Quick and efficient.
 Processes files in seconds.

 ## Installation
 # 1.